elotroalex/record/_chapters/02-pencil.md

 By a circuitous route, this brings us back to the light blue ink addition in `P1`, when the words “*Republique d’Haïti*” become projected on the phosphorescent sea.
 Presumably written during the temporal shift that would accomodate `P2`, and before the pencil corrections that will excise most of the work’s theatricality, this stage direction elicits the phantasmagorical return of the earlier screen.
 The Piscatorean projection of letters on the stage wall, in Césaire become a site of mediation, where stagecraft starts to capitulate to the poetic stage.

 As I pointed out above, the Chorus and the Reciters intrude between the dramatic episodes, establishing a rhythm of sorts between them and the action.
 As "Revolution Rising" begins, they engage with the girls on the stage, but besides this brief metalepsis, they remain outside of that action.
 Their words, nevertheless, are in constant dialogue with the events dramatized on stage.
 For the most part, these intrusions from CRR consist of narrative or commentary.
 Though they speak in a highly elliptical poetic idiom, CRR is clearly describing and referring to events which are either already depicted on stage or are related to it.
 In this sense, the role of CRR combined does not depart substantially from the *χορός* in classical Greek theater.
 The individuated role of the Reciter and the Recitress, though, cannot be easily reduced to the role of a dual *κορυφαῖος*, nor as a black avant-garde reformulation of the strophe and antistrophe.
 They function instead in the "jes grew" of afro-diasporic call and response formations.

+> And so I have tried to reconcile those two worlds, because that was what had to be done.
+On the other hand, I feel just as relaxed about claiming kinship with the African griot and the African epic as about claiming kinship with Rimbaud and Lautreamont—and through them with Sophocles and Aeschylus!
+(Melsan)

-While the obvious reference to *Prometheus Bound* has been widely cited, even by Césaire himself[^b12], our chorus goes beyond the role of the Chorus of Daughters of Oceanus and their relationship to Prometheus—at least at this stage of the composition—before the promethean model subsumes the drama.
-I would tentatively suggest that the Chorus of "Revolution Rising" is more like the one in Sophocles’ Theban plays since it represents the polis, speaks prophetically, and has a direct relationship to the central character.
+While the global reference to *Prometheus Bound* has been widely cited, even by Césaire himself[^b12], our chorus goes beyond the role of the Chorus of Daughters of Oceanus—at least at this stage of the composition—before the promethean model subsumes the drama.
+As in Sophocles’ Theban plays instead, the Chorus of "Revolution Rising" prophesies the nation, and at this stage of development, the Reciter and the Recitress call and respond to each other beyond classic Greek tragedy.

 Once the episode with the delegates begins, after the two missing pages and after Toussaint invites the delegates to address the crowds, the Reciters barge on the scene to foreshadow the response of the crowds and the bloodbath to come: